K2: Early attempts

 Charles Houston returned to K2 to lead the 1953 American expedition.
 The attempt failed after a storm pinned down the team for 10 days at 7800 metres, during which time climber Art Gilkey became critically ill.
 A desperate retreat followed, during which Pete Schoening saved almost the entire team during a mass fall (known simply as The Belay), and Gilkey was killed, either in an avalanche or in a deliberate attempt to avoid burdening his companions.
-Despite the retreat and tragic end, the expedition has been given iconic status in mountaineering history.McDonald, pp. 119–140 The Gilkey Memorial was built in his memory at the mountain's foot.
+Despite the retreat and tragic end, the expedition has been given iconic status in mountaineering history.
+The Gilkey Memorial was built in his memory at the mountain's foot.